 In today's federal market, the expanding presence of Microsoft Corp.'s Windows and Windows NT operating systems is hard to ignore.
 However, some federal organizations, particularly NASA and the Defense Department, have opted to use Unix systems for computing power and stability.

-Our annual look at Unix workstations focuses on the wide variety of choices available to customers for about $15,000.
+We are taking our annual look at Unix workstations with a focus on the wide variety of choices available to customers for about $15,000.
 Our comparison offers a look at four excellent machines from Compaq Computer Corp., Hewlett-Packard Co., IBM Corp. and Sun Microsystems Inc. Each of these vendors offers performance and functionality choices that were unimaginable for $50,000 just a few years ago.

 In addition to the vendors' basic choices, two of the machines we tested offer operating system alternatives.
-The Compaq machine runs Windows NT or the Tru64 Unix operating system.
-And for less than $500, Sun's new SunPCi card enables you to run a Windows PC system in a window on the Sun product's desktop.
+Compaq's XP1000 runs Windows NT or the Tru64 Unix operating system.
+And for less than $500, Sun's new SunPCi card enables you to run a Windows PC system in a window on Sun's Ultra 60 desktop (see sidebar, Page 34).

 In setting up this comparison, we asked the major Unix hardware vendors for their best machine under $15,000.
 We specified 512M of RAM, 9G of hard disk space, a 20-inch monitor and fast 2-D graphics performance.
 Vendors were free to add whatever they wanted to the system.
-Unfortunately, two of the vendors-HP and IBM-sent us systems that exceeded the $15,000 limit.
+Unfortunately, two of the vendors - HP and IBM - sent us systems that exceeded the $15,000 limit we specified.